 Another major plus for the F9 is its aerodynamic crown that offers maximum head speed.
 The carbon fiber crown focuses more weight on the high side of the head to pull the center of gravity lower.
 This generates an incredibly high launch and straighter shots.

-What we liked: The fairway lives up to its billing with an ultra-light aerodynamic crown offering you an unrivaled clubhead speed.
+What are its best features?
+The fairway lives up to its billing with an ultra-light aerodynamic crown offering you an unrivaled clubhead speed.
 Its high launch and peak-trajectory shots make it one of the best bargains for mid-handicappers.

-What could be better: The fairway can be challenging for some high handicappers as its features are a bit sophisticated.
+What could be improved?
+The fairway can be challenging for some high handicappers as its features are a bit sophisticated.

 This is another straight-up monster from the highly celebrated brand Callaway.
 It packs a punch with a load of innovative features that offer exceptional forgiveness and unreal distance.
 It has a lightweight build that maximizes swing speed and ball speed.

 Besides the high ball speed shots, the Epic flash does a pretty good job reducing distance loss when you make off-center hits.
 Another innovative feature of this club is its adjustable loft sleeve, which, together with its rear weight, offer you numerous options to choose from when you are creating the best shot shape for your game.